LeonitKrasniqi/EmployeesManagment/README.md

 # EmployeesManagmentAPI
 This Job Portal Application is built with .NET 7.0 and utilizes MSSQL to manage data.
 It enables two distinct roles: Employee and JobOffer.
+Please note that this project is specifically designed as a Web API and not as an MVC application.

 ## Role-Based Access Control